LaurentOngaro/UEVaultManager/docs/source/tkgui.rst

 The main window
 ^^^^^^^^^^^^^^^

-Listing of all the assets by row, as a standard data table.
+It displays a Listing of all the assets by row, as a standard data table.
+You can use pagination or not, filter rows, edit cells ...

-Color code are used to highlight the status of the asset or special cell values.
+Coloring is used to highlight the status of the asset or special cell values.

-Rows can be selected and edited or filtered by a search string, a category or a status
+Rows can be selected and edited or filtered by a search string, a category or a status.

-Double clic on a cell to open the `edit cell window`.
+Double-clic on a cell to open the `edit cell window`.

 Some fields are not editable, like the 'asset_id', other are editable directly by changing the value in the cell (mainly boolean and categorical values).

 Users fields values can be quick edited by changing their value in the `Quick Edit User Fields` panel.
+Change will be applied on focus out of the editing widget.

 A new file can be created from scratch or loaded from an existing file.

 Data can be exported to a CSV file and saved to the current loaded file or to a new one.

-Data can be rebuilt from the previous stored metadata files by clicking on the `Rebuild file content` button (see the `list` command).
+Data can be rebuilt from the previous stored metadata files by clicking on the `Rebuild file content` button (basicaly, it will run the `list` command in background).
-It could take some time, and a progress window will be displayed and the process can be stopped.
+It could take some time, so a progress window will be displayed and the process can be stopped.

-Some commands can be executed from the toolbar and their result displayed in a new window.
+Some commands can be executed from the toolbar and their result will be displayed in a Result window.

 .. image:: https://i.imgur.com/UDQ9S18.png
     :alt: main window